 CATHERINE DURBORAW, M.D.

 Dr. Catherine Durboraw has been on a mission to share a new, more innovative approach to aesthetic care since 1998.
-Her deeply committed patient-first focus has made CFA the regional leader in oculoplastic surgery and non-surgical aesthetic medicine treatments, with clinics in Idaho, Wyoming, and Scottsdale, AZ.
+Her deeply committed patient-first focus has made CFA the regional leader in non-surgical aesthetic medicine treatments, with clinics in Idaho, Wyoming, and Scottsdale, AZ.

 Dr. Durboraw is a board-certified and ASOPRS (American Society of Ophthalmic Plastic and Reconstructive Surgery) fellowship-trained oculoplastic surgeon.
 Catherine received her medical degree and completed her residency at The University of Tennessee, Memphis.
 There, she was elected to the Alpha Omega Alpha medical honor society, completed a four-year residency in Ophthalmology, and earned Chief Resident in her final year.
 She went on to obtain a highly competitive position in an American Society of Ophthalmic Plastic and Reconstructive Surgery (ASOPRS)-approved fellowship with Orkan Stasior, MD in Albany, New York.